OpenSociocracy/documentation-website/docs/about-us/index.md

 ## Software Handbook

 We have an online [software manual](/software-manual/) to support users of our OpenSociocracy SaaS product.
-The manual will help new users at each step of the journey to implement Sociocracy.
+The manual will help new users at each step of the journey to implement sociocracy.
 The [SaaS product](https://logbook.opensociocracy.org) helps fund the development of the open source product, so please consider getting a paid account or a [self hosting support contract](/self-hosting/installation-and-support-contracts/).